How to start a blog and get followers

 There are so many blogging platforms you can choose from when you are about to start your blogging journey.

-In this post, I will only talk about WordPress and blogger because these are the platforms which are popular and I have experience with.
+In this post, I will only talk about WordPress and blogger because these are the platforms that are popular and I have experience with.

 Blogger aka Blogspot is a blogging platform that was developed by Pyra Labs and was bought by Google in 2003